jagruth97/jagruth97/README.md

 # 💫 About Me:
-I'm a TECH Enthusiast.
-I'm currently enhancing myself with Backend development.
+I'm a TECH Enthusiast having interest on Development, CyberSec, Networks and Coding.

 ## 🌐 Socials: